 Planners of medical, legal and other professional continuing education programs are using cruise ships to increase attendance and boost satisfaction ratings.
 A great option for family programs, a seminar at sea is also conducive to peer-to-peer networking and exchange of ideas.
-Here are two continuing education at sea success stories.

 If your C-Suite is ready for a Sea Change, a cruise will deliver the results you need, at any budget level.
 For the ultimate in security and privacy, consider a small ship or yacht charter.
 If a full-ship charter isn’t feasible, take a look at the “ship within a ship” private enclaves on Norwegian and MSC Cruises ships – you’ll have the best of both worlds!

 An affinity, themed or special interest cruise is the best way to bring like-minded people together to share and celebrate their common interest.
 Ships provide a budget-friendly alternative to land-based venues.
 Whether it’s a cruise for music fans, food and wine lovers, dance enthusiasts or sports fans, your guests will love the opportunity to meet and mingle with their favorite performers, artists, sports stars or celebrities.
 Read about a few successful theme cruises.

 Universities, hospitals and other organizations motivate donations through travel programs that earmark a portion of the cruise price for a worthy cause.
 Some nonprofits are chartering ships for special interest cruises to raise funds.
 Rock Legends I and Rock Legends II Cruises are successful examples of this trend.